 - To keep an eye out and report any issues to Bath BID Rangers or authorities as appropriate

 The role will require giving at least 8 hours per month on a rota basis.
-Welcome Ambassadors will operate predominantly Thursday to Sunday between 10am to 6pm.
-During busy periods for the city, such as Bath Christmas Market and university graduation days, etc there will be more ambassador hours.
+Welcome Ambassadors will operate predominantly Thursday to Sunday between 10am to 4pm.
+During busy periods for the city, such as Bath Christmas Market and university graduation days, etc there will be more ambassador hours and days.
 Each rota is four hours in duration and will be flexible where possible to meet a volunteer’s availability.
 Volunteers sign in at the Bath BID office (Stall Street) at the start and end of each shift.

-Ambassadors will be welcoming people across the city centre with key orientation points at the entry points such as Brunel Square (Railway Station) Union Street, George Street, Royal Avenue, Avon Street and Kingsmead Square.
+Ambassadors will be welcoming people across the city centre with key orientation points at the entry points such as Brunel Square (Railway Station) Union Street, Abbey Churchyard, Milsom Street and Kingsmead Square.